aspose-words/Aspose.Words-API-References/english/java/com.aspose.words/sdtcalendartype/_index.md

 ---
 title: SdtCalendarType
 linktitle: SdtCalendarType
-second_title: Aspose.Words for Java API Reference
+second_title: Aspose.Words for Java
 description: Specifies the possible types of calendars which can be used to specify StructuredDocumentTag.getCalendarType / StructuredDocumentTag.setCalendarTypeint in an Office Open XML document in Java.
 type: docs
-weight: 513
+weight: 524
 url: /java/com.aspose.words/sdtcalendartype/
 ---